Brachycentridae

 Brachycentridae is a family of humpless casemaker caddisflies in the order Trichoptera.
 It is found in North America, Europe, and Asia.
 Georg Ulmer first described it in Germany in 1903 as a subfamily of Sericostomatidae.
 The type genus for Brachycentridae is Brachycentrus J. Curtis, 1834.

 Distribution

 The family Brachycentridae contains at least 100 species in about 8 genera.
-The genera Adicrophelps and Amiocentrus are found near the Arctic circle.
-Doliocentrus and Eorbachycentrus are found in southeastern Siberia and Japan and Western North America respectively.
+The genera Adicrophelps and Amiocentrus are found near the Arctic Circle.
+Species of the genera Doliocentrus and Eorbachycentrus are found in southeastern Siberia and Japan and western North America respectively.

 Larvae

 Most species' larvae make cases using plant or rock material.
 Several others make it out of silk.
 A few species' larvae in Brachycentrus form cases in the water with hairs sticking out to absorb food from the water.

 Genera

 These eight genera belong to the family Brachycentridae: